 Typically we avoid reporting on too-good-to-be-true rumors, but today's alleged revelation is a real whopper.
 Read More

 The ASUS press conference is happening right now at Computex 2013.
 Click below to watch the live stream (you actually really need to click the ugly placeholder for the video to start).
 Read More

 If you're intrigued by the idea of wearable technology, but don't see the Pebble's appeal, or don't have the patience to wait for Google Glass or any of the other rumored wearable goodies coming from Apple, Samsung, or Google (depending on who you ask), Motorola's MOTOACTV, the fitness-tracking smartwatch, may be a good starting point.

 The MOTOACTV, which debuted in 2011, is a smartwatch that positions itself as mainly a fitness tool, tracking your runs and slapping some maps and music on top of it for a nice experience.
-The device also syncs to your smartphone to notify you of calls, SMS messages, and calendar events.
 Read More

 There's no denying that wearable tech seems to be where it's at among industry analysts.
 Indeed, the concept of wearable devices separate from smartphones and tablets has piqued the interest of many would-be users.
 Pebble's smartwatch drew some pretty significant attention, and rumors of more advanced watches from both Samsung and Apple have fueled buzz for several weeks.

 We've also, of course, heard rumblings about a Google smartwatch (remember that watch patent the PTO granted Google late last year?).
 Read More